BawdyAnarchist/quBSD/Future_Development.md

 ### GENERAL / BEST PRACTICES / CLEANUP

+The test for exec.created modifying wg0, pf, and dhcp, should be if they're included/enabled in the jail's rc script

 GENERAL GUIDELINES, and maybe later double checks
 	- Attempt to make scripts more robust and account for user error, when it makes sense to do so.